somkiatprogrammer/agnos-candidate-assignment/README.md

 # Agnos Candidate Assignment

 This project is an Agnos Candidate Assignment by using the Gin web framework in Go with NGINX, and PostgreSQL.
 It provides a minimal example to get me started with tracing HTTP requests in a Gin application.
-Unfortunately, I do not have enough time to develop the project with Docker yet.
+Unfortunately, I do not have much time to develop the project with Docker yet.
 However, it works ok.

 ## Prerequisites